mazetoken/mminer/README.md

 _*Ignore warnings (if any appears).
 Do not run npm audit fix !_

 Open windows explorer (no need to close PowerShell) and go to mminer folder on your drive C. Click on mminer folder and you will see the miner files.
 Open .env file in notepad (or any other editor).
 Paste your WIF (your mining address private key) here "..."
 (WIF="...").
-Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" blank (or paste BCHD_GRPC_URL="..." if you know any).
+Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" blank /no url (or paste BCHD_GRPC_URL="..." if you know any).
 You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
 Save the file

 Go back to PowerShell and type command: